You just came home from trick-or-treating. You pour out your candy all over the floor, looking over your hoard.

 - The WWII POW autobiography The Colditz Story relates how the clique of prisoners referred to as the 'Men of Spirit' spent the little time they didn't devote to escape attempts stuffing the rotten vegetables in the kitchen waste full of old razor blades, since it was taken out of the camp to be used as pigswill in the surrounding farms.
 Since the German authorities regarded this as sabotage, punishable by death, this was a risky pastime.

-- In another case, a child died of candy apparently laced with heroin, but police found that the child had actually died after getting into his uncle's drug stash.
+- There are only two instances of children actually dying from eating candy that was tampered with; in both cases, the culprits were their own relatives, not random strangers.
 Both cases are discussed on Snopes.com as well as other cases which were initially thought to involve Halloween poisonings.
 The presence of foreign objects in candy, including needles, has occasionally been shown as true, but only in isolated cases.

 - Fear of this happening causes some communities to go to extremes like x-raying the kids' candy.
-Of course, some parents choose for a more low-tech solution like not letting the kids eat anything that's clearly homemade and making sure none of the store-bought candy looks like it's been tampered with.
+Of course, some parents choose a more low-tech solution like not letting the kids eat anything that's clearly homemade and making sure none of the store-bought candy looks like it's been tampered with.

-- In Newfoundland, Canada, it was a common practice for people celebrating Shrove Tuesday (Pancake Day) to put items in the pancakes — usually coins, but sometimes thimbles, rings, or needles.
-Obviously this necessitates eating the pancake very carefully — you don't want to bite into a coin, not to mention the needle.
+- In Newfoundland, Canada, it was a common practice for people celebrating Shrove Tuesday (Pancake Day) to put items in the pancakes usually coins, but sometimes thimbles, rings, or needles.
+Obviously this necessitates eating the pancake very carefully you don't want to bite into a coin, not to mention the needle.